rubin-dp0/delegate-contributions-dp02/csu_students/README.md

 The link below provides documentation for Dense Basis installation, dependencies and other features.
 Proceed with this notebook once the installation is completed: https://dense-basis.readthedocs.io/en/latest/
+It will also be necessary to download LSST_list.dat

 This notebook incorporates elements from tutorial notebooks 1-8 and is structured intachieve three main purpose: